Bristol Garden Club By Laws

 c) To serve as an ex-officio member of all committees, except the Nominating Committee.

-Section 3: The First Vice-President shall assume the duties of the President in the absence of the President and shall serve as Ways and Means Chairman.
+Section 3: The Vice-President shall assume the duties of the President in the absence of

-Section 4: The Recording Secretary shall keep records of all meetings of the club.
+Section 4: The Recording Secretary shall keep records of, and take attendance at, all

-Section 5: The Corresponding Secretary shall be responsible for all correspondence, including cards of remembrance.
+Section 5: The Corresponding Secretary shall be responsible for all correspondence,

 Executive Board

-Section 2: The Executive Board shall have full power to act for the club in matters arising between its meetings, shall authorize the expenditure of all funds and set the amount of dues.
+Section 2: The Executive Board shall have full power to act for the club in matters

 Election of Members